wp-plugins/coupon-creator/readme.txt

 * Initial Release and 1st Version and 1st Plugin!

 == Upgrade Notice ==
-= 1.37 =
-Add Date Format Changes, Sidebar CSS, 3.5 Updates, and more.

-= 1.31 =
+= 1.40 =
-Fixed Issue With Coupon Not Opening In New Window
+New Shortcode Options: Coupon Loop with Coupon Categories.

 == Frequently Asked Questions ==
 How big of an image is the coupon?